YaelHamrani/Siemens-Prisma-3T-MRI-Scanner-gui-for-ECG-analysis/README.md

 The easiest way to prepare your own config file is to load an existing file and just change it .

-We will open the App from matlab app tool bar (double click on Icon in image 1):
+Open the App from matlab app tool bar (double click on Icon in image 1):

 ***only open the App when you are in matlab working directory where the config file is located.

-this will open the following window:
+This will open the following window:

 ![image](https://github.com/user-attachments/assets/71d9e507-7f39-4638-857d-c9206bb751bd)

-press on "Load Existing File" and choose config.m
+Press on "Load Existing File" and choose config.m

 ![image](https://github.com/user-attachments/assets/877dd233-0967-48de-97d8-bf1a3e2d89a4)